Should Christians use social media?

 Was that a good reason?
 No, not really.

-We all have a fear of missing out, but just because everyone else is doing something, that does not necessarily mean it's the right thing for you to do it.
+But I get it.
+We all can fall victim to FOMO (fear of missing out) sometimes.
+Just because everyone else is doing something though, that does not necessarily mean it's the right thing for you.
 As a Christian, you must have good, thoughtful, beneficial reasons for everything you do (1 Corinthians 10:31).

 If your parents have told you that you can't have social media accounts, you must respect and obey their house rules (Ephesians 6:1).
-But if they have given the OK, I encourage you to ask yourself "Why?" before you make any decisions!
+If they have given the OK, I encourage you to ask yourself "Why?" before you make any decisions.

 TL;DR

-Social media (Facebook, Snapchat, Instagram, etc.) falls into a category of things which Paul calls "permissible" (1 Corinthians 10:23) because it is not identified in the Bible as a sin, not inherently linked with immoral behaviour, nor necessarily detrimental to your faith.
+Social media (e.g. YouTube, Discord, Facebook, TikTok, Instagram, etc.) falls into a category of things which Paul calls "permissible" (1 Corinthians 10:23) because it is not identified in the Bible as a sin, not inherently linked with immoral behaviour, nor necessarily detrimental to your faith.
 However, as a Christian, you must have thoughtful, beneficial reasons for what you do (1 Corinthians 10:31).
 If your parents have given the OK, examine your heart and motivations for why you want social media accounts to determine if social media is right for you.
+If you do choose to use social media, do so wisely and safely, protecting yourself from strangers who might mean you harm.

 Writer: M. A. Craig